deepnote/jupyterlab-deepnote/README.md

 <div align="center">

-Made with 💙 by the Deepnote team
+Made with 💙 by the data-driven team

 </div>